19dbo91/challenge3-password-gen/README.md

 ## Description

-The objective of this project is to generate a unique password based on the specifications selected by the end user.
+The objective of this project is modify starter code to generate a unique password based on the specifications selected by the end user.
 This is a slightly better alternative to making up passwords yourself.

 Lessons learned: